-The Director of Student Financial Aid Services, Kristie Smith, is located in Room 212 Godchaux Hall.
+The Director of Student Financial Aid Services, Kristie Smith, is located in School of Nursing, room 180.
 Ms. Smith is available to assist students who need to discuss financial aid opportunities.
 She is the point of contact for issues related to the cost for the program, sources of funding, student loan processing, and general financial aid questions.
-If you wish to schedule an appointment with her, call (615) 322-8986 or e-mail her at kristie.l.smith@vanderbilt.edu.
+If you wish to schedule an appointment with her, Call (615) 322-8986 or e-mail her at kristie.l.smith@vanderbilt.edu.